username227/MuteLED/README.md

 If this works, then you should be able to use this hack.

+If you are on Arch or an Arch-derivative, you can install through the AUR, or download the package from releases.

-Place the files as follows:
+Otherwise, place the files as follows:
 ```
 /usr/bin/muteled
 /etc/acpi/actions/muteled.sh